Feeling stuck? Struggling to connect ideas? Overwhelmed by complex information?

 For example, this concept map lists out strategies for staying awake and alert.
 Each strategy links to additional bullet points with supporting facts:

-10 Concept map examples with templates and design tips
+10 Concept map examples with design ideas

 Click to jump ahead:

-- Evaluation essentials for nonprofit concept map example
+- Evaluation essentials for nonprofit concept map

-- Light reaction chemistry concept map example
+- Light reaction chemistry concept map

-- How does Bitcoin work concept map example
+- How does Bitcoin work concept map

-- Light biodiversity concept map example
+- Light biodiversity concept map

-- Red protein biology concept map example
+- Red protein biology concept map

-- Dark cell biology concept map example
+- Dark cell biology concept map

-- Protein biology concept map example
+- Protein biology concept map

-- Science chemistry concept map example
+- Science chemistry concept map

-- Green plant biology concept map example
+- Green plant biology concept map

-- Large reactions chemistry concept map example
+- Large reactions chemistry concept map

-1. Evaluation essentials for nonprofit concept map example
+1. Evaluation essentials for nonprofit concept map

 This template uses one of the most popular formats for a concept map: the spider map (also called a spider diagram).
 Spider concept maps feature a main topic in a central node with sub-concepts branching out in various directions.